MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Linked to CCHI waiting for Iqama:**

-    - In this stage, CCHI is waiting to link with Iqama, once IQAMA isuance is completed and then details will be update and linked with CCHI .
+    - In this stage, CCHI is waiting to link with Iqama, once IQAMA isuance is completed and then iqama details will be update and linked with CCHI .

         - *In The action field is following to,*